-Michael Carl’s tree photography celebrates the beauty, endurance, and scale of iconic trees across the American West, including bristlecone pine, giant sequoia, native oak trees, and coastal redwood.
+Michael Carl’s photography celebrates the beauty, endurance, and scale of iconic trees across the American West.
 His images capture trees not just as subjects, but as long-living organisms shaped by wind, fire, water, geology and time.
 From the fortitude and resilience of bristlecone and foxtail pine in extreme alpine environments to the towering presence of giant sequoia and coastal redwood forests, the portfolio highlights the remarkable diversity of North American tree species.

 Redwood forest photography of old growth trees with sapling in the mist and fog.